TorbenJakobsen/run_sap_as_a_container/README.rst

 Docker Desktop
 ==============

 #.
-Docker Desktop is a *licensed* product, and is *not* compliant with enterprise use or large teams.
+Docker Desktop is a *licensed* product, with a free tier for personal use; observe the license.
 #.
 Docker CLI and various tools are FOSS -- still; please observe the licenses.
 #.
 I will only use Docker CLI as it gives me the most freedom and options (and... it is the simplest option while inside a container).